 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Hebe salicifolia is a Evergreen Shrub up to 4.50 metres tall.
+Hebe salicifolia is an evergreen shrub that can grow up to 4.50 metres tall.

 New Zealand.
 S. America - Chile.